League (unit)

 A league is a unit of length.
 It was common in Europe and Latin America, but due to its highly inconsistent definition, it is no longer an official unit in any nation.
 Derived from an ancient Celtic unit and adopted by the Romans as the leuga, the league became a common unit of measurement throughout western Europe.
-Since the Middle Ages, many values have been specified in several countries, ranging from 2.2 km (1.4 mi) to 7.9 km (4.9 mi).
+Since the Middle Ages, values varied between countries, ranging from 2.2 to 7.9 km.

 It may have originally represented, roughly, the distance a person could walk in an hour.

 Definitions

 Ancient Rome

 The league was used in Ancient Rome, defined as 1½ Roman miles (7,500 Roman feet, modern 2.2 km or 1.4 miles).
 The origin is the leuga Gallica (also: leuca Callica), the league of Gaul.

 Argentina

 The Argentine league (legua) is 5.572 km or 6,666 varas: 1 vara is 0.83 m.

 England

 On land, the league is most commonly defined as three miles (4.83 km), although the length of a mile could vary from place to place as well as depending on the era.
 At sea, a league is 3 nmi.
 English usage also included many of the other leagues mentioned below (for example, in discussing the Treaty of Tordesillas).

-The Battle Abbey Chronicles define a leuga (league) as the English leuga contains 12 roods and 40 perches make a rood.
-The perch is 16 feet in length.
+The Battle Abbey Chronicles define a leuga (league) as the English leuga.
+This contains 12 roods, and 40 perches make a rood.
+The perch is 16 feet in length, so by this definition a league is 7,680 feet.